briemadu/science-and-research/guidelines.md

 live session and we'll get to know each other.

 Then, in the following weeks, you'll have a reading/watch list to work through.
-As of the (probably) fourth week, one item in this reading list is the presentation made by one of your colleagues.
+As of the (probably) fourth week, one item in this reading list is a presentation made by one of your colleagues.

 We'll meet on Mondays for a short wrap-up of the previous content and for you to work in small groups to discuss a worksheet.
-I will randomly assign you to different breakout rooms each week, so that you have the chance to work with different colleagues.
+I will randomly assign you to different breakout rooms each week, so that you have the chance to work with different peers.

 ## Presentation